Rwb3n/SF-Boxfresh-app/docs/reference/patterns/structure.md

                                WHERE Start_Time__c.date() = THIS.Start_Time__c.date())
 ```

 These validation rules help maintain data integrity and ensure the structured model works correctly in all scenarios.

+## Documentation Consolidation

+*This document was migrated as part of the Documentation Consolidation Initiative (April 3-11, 2025) from the original `design_pattern/structure.md` file.*